 Prior to the investigation setting up clear rules limiting the disclosure and access to any information obtained

-Where covert monitoring is being considered, advice must be sought in advance from the schools / academy’s HR Advisor.
+Where covert monitoring is being considered, advice must be sought in advance from the school’s HR Advisor.
 They will consider whether there is an alternative more suitable solution.

 In some cases covert CCTV monitoring installed for one investigation may reveal evidence of other criminal behaviour or disciplinary offences.
-The footage will only be used where the offence is criminal activity, gross misconduct, putting others at risk or reveals activities that a Headteacher/Principal could not reasonably be expected to ignore.
+The footage will only be used where the offence is criminal activity, gross misconduct, putting others at risk or reveals activities that a Headteacher could not reasonably be expected to ignore.

 CCTV will not be operated in toilets or changing rooms, unless this is necessary for the investigation of a serious crime, or there are circumstances in which there is a serious risk to health and safety or to the operation of the school’s/academy’s business.
 The only time where CCTV will be operated in these places is where covert CCTV monitoring is justified and only where it is a proportionate means of achieving the aim in question.